 Temperature and Climate:

-AOA operates guided Salt River tours under permit by the Tonto National Forest.
+AOA operates guided Salt River tours in cooperation with and under permit of our sister company Desert Voyagers by the Tonto National Forest.